Dilip Mahalanabis: Bangladeshi Refugee Camps and pioneering of Oral Rehydration Therapy

 He used an oral rehydration solution (ORS) using locally available ingredients and with minimum number of ingredients consisting of 22g glucose, 3.5g sodium chloride, 2.5g sodium hydrogencarbonate per litre of water.
 The glucose was prepared by JH-CMRT and the ingredients were weighed and packed in sealed and labeled polyethylene bags.
 This powdered mixture was added to drums containing potable water and given to patients in cups.
 Due to local sourcing of all the materials, the cost was just 11 paise (1.5 cents) per litre of the solution.
 The family members of the patients were instructed to provide the patients with the ORS due to the simplicity of the therapy.
 Potassium was also orally administered for children, and coconut water was provided whenever possible due to its high potassium content along with a small dose of tetracycline for both adults and children.
-During a 8 week period in which he and his team administered this therapy to 3700 patients, only 135 cases were fatal translating to a CFR of 3.6% which was a massive decrease from 30% fatality observed earlier, in the separate tent the CFR was even lower at 1%, however the conditions were so poor that half the patients died before any oral rehydration therapy could be even administered.
+During a 8-week period in which he and his team administered this therapy to 3700 patients, only 135 cases were fatal translating to a CFR of 3.6% which was a massive decrease from 30% fatality observed earlier, in the separate tent the CFR was even lower at 1%, however the conditions were so poor that half the patients died before any oral rehydration therapy could be even administered.

 During this time Dr. Dhiman Barua who was the head of the bacterial diseases unit of the WHO visited the camp managed by Mahalanabis, and began boldly promoting the treatment in the WHO and UNICEF.
 Despite this Mahalanabis's treatment was met with skepticism from the scientific community with many journals refusing to publish his original paper, it would take 7 more years for oral rehydration therapy to be accepted as a good treatment for dehydration from diarrhea and other diseases.
 He never patented his ORS formula.

 Later career

-He worked in the cholera control unit of the WHO from 1975-79, serving in Afghanistan, Egypt, and Yemen.
+He worked in the cholera control unit of the WHO from 1975 to 1979, serving in Afghanistan, Egypt, and Yemen.
 He worked as a consultant on bacterial diseases for the WHO during the 1980s.

 In the mid-1980s and early 1990s, he was a medical officer in the Diarrheal Disease Control Programme of the WHO.

 In 1990 he was appointed as a clinical research officer at the International Centre for Diarrhoeal Disease Research (ICDDR,B), Bangladesh.
 Later going on to become the Director of Clinical Research there.
 In 2004, he and Dr. Nathaniel Pierce were working on an improved version of the ORS which would be more effective at preventing dehydration from all forms diarrhoea and confer addition benefits like reduced stool output.